h2zero/esp-nimble-cpp/docs/Improvements_and_updates.md

 Configuration options have been added to add or remove debugging information, when disabled (default) significatly reduces binary size.
 In ESP-IDF the options are in menuconfig: `Main menu -> ESP-NimBLE-cpp configuration`.
 For Arduino the options must be commented / uncommented in nimconfig.h.

-Many more internal improvements have been made as well, this is a brief overview.
-Refer to the class docs for futher information on class specifics.
 <br/>